avarghesein/avarghesein/Genesis (Wave1) Prologue.md

     He Took The Form Of Trinity,
     In The Beginning,
     The Father, Son and Holy Ghost,
+    To Manifest The Greatest Form Of Love
-    To Have His Offspring in His Image;
+    And To Have His Offsprings in His Image;
     (Genesis 1/27)

     With His Impeccable Wisdom,